mikkurogue/dagger/README.md

 `brew tap mikkurogue/mikkurogue`

-Once you've added the tap, you may now install the dagger package
+Once you've added the tap, you may now install the dagger package.

-`brew install mikkurogue/mikkurogue/dgr`
+`brew install mikkurogue/mikkurogue/dagger`

 note: i know the naming scheme sucks, I'll fix it one day (soon tm)

-If you are feeling brave, you can also run the command

-`brew install dgr`

-However this does not always guarantee you go to the right brew tap, but if you're feeling frisky go right ahead!

 Once this is installed, you can now simply run the cli in the terminal:
-`dgr`
+`dagger-cli`.
+I do recommend aliasing the to a custom command like

+`alias dagger="dagger-cli"`
+`alias dagger="dgr"`
+etc..

 Happy Dagger cli-ing!